Colored vertex models and $k$-tilings of the Aztec diamond: The case

 Then instead of domino tilings, we can consider non-intersecting Schr\"oder paths \cite{ardila,aztecschroder,johansson2}.
 Schr\"oder paths are lattice paths using North-East (1,1), South-East (1,-1) and East (2,0) steps starting at (0,0) ending at $(n,0)$ and they do not cross the $y=0$ axis.
 For example, the tiling from Figure \ref{ex} gives the set of paths in Figure \ref{ex2}.

-This gives a well-known bijection between: \begin{itemize} \item domino tilings of the Aztec diamond of rank $m$ \item $m$-tuples of non-intersecting paths using North-East $(1,1)$, South-East $(1,-1)$ and East $(2,0)$ steps such that the $i$-th path starts at $(-m-1+i,-i+\frac{1}{2})$ and ends at $(m+1-i,-i+\frac{1}{2})$. \end{itemize} An example for $m=2$ is given in Figure \ref{expath}.
+This gives a well-known bijection (see for example \cite{aztecschroder}) between: \begin{itemize} \item domino tilings of the Aztec diamond of rank $m$ \item $m$-tuples of non-intersecting paths using North-East $(1,1)$, South-East $(1,-1)$ and East $(2,0)$ steps such that the $i$-th path starts at $(-m-1+i,-i+\frac{1}{2})$ and ends at $(m+1-i,-i+\frac{1}{2})$. \end{itemize} An example for $m=2$ is given in Figure \ref{expath}.

 The weight of a domino tiling can be expressed in terms of Schr\"oder paths.
 In the purple-gray model, the power of $x_i$ is the number of down-right steps starting on slice $2i-1$, the power of $y_i$ is the number of up-right steps starting on slice $2i-1$.
 In the white-pink model, the power of $x_i$ is the number of horizontal steps starting on slice $2i-1$, the power of $y_i$ is the number of dominos with no paths whose right square is on slice $2i-1$.
 This follows easily from the definition of the weight of a domino tiling in the purple-gray and white-pink models in Section \ref{two-models-section}.